taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/02-basics.md

 In another chapter, the book will showcase another way to initialize state.
 Therefore, you would use the reducer instead of the store.

 Now you have a store instance that knows about the reducer.
 The Redux setup is done.
 However, now you want to interact with the store.
-You want to dispatch actions, get the state from the store and listen to upates of the state in the store.
+You want to dispatch actions, get the state from the store and listen to updates of the state in the store.
 So how to dispatch an action?

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~